 Conclusion – IFRS vs. Indian GAAP

-The most important part of these two IFRS vs Indian GAAP accounting standards is the context.
+The most critical part of these two IFRS vs. Indian GAAP accounting standards is the context.
 In this context, we are using these to make a huge difference.
-Plus, by looking at these two IFRS vs Indian GAAP, we get an idea about the benchmark each of these IFRS vs Indian GAAP accounting standards has set for themselves.
+Plus, by looking at these two IFRS vs. Indian GAAP, we get an idea about the benchmark each of these IFRS vs. Indian GAAP accounting standards has set for themselves.

 What works in India may not work in other countries and vice-versa.
 That’s why the applicability of both of these IFRS vs. Indian GAAP standards stays relevant in respective contexts.

 Video on IFRS vs. Indian GAAP

 This has been a guide to the top differences between IFRS and Indian GAAP.
 Here we take the differences between the two with examples, infographics, and comparative table.
-You may also have a look the following articles to learn more –
+You may also have a look at the following articles to learn more –